adrianeboyd/BrillMooreSpellChecker/README.md

  -l,--lowercase          expand dictionary with lowercase versions of all
                          words
  -p,--train <arg>        training file
+ -s,--single             add training instances for all single character
+                         edits
  -t,--test <arg>         testing file
  -u,--capitalized        expand dictionary with capitalized versions of
                          all words